wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 | Log data - audit and security | Confidential | US and EU regional cloud security subscription - Azure | Legitimate interest |
 | Support cases | Confidential | ServiceNow* | To provide support |

 \* Third-party service providers (sub-processors).
-See the sub-processor list [here](#).
+See the sub-processor list [here](https://wso2.cachefly.net/wso2/sites/all/trust/wso2-public-cloud-subprocessor-list.pdf).

 ## Data Protection

 **Data subject** is someone who can be identified from personal data.
-The data subject's rights will be addressed in the relevant data protection laws and regulations, such as the right to be deleted, informed, data portability, and object data processing, and not to be subject to profiling and automated decision-making.
+The data subject's rights will be addressed in the relevant data protection laws and regulations, such as the right to be deleted, informed, data portability, object data processing, and not to be subject to profiling and automated decision-making.

 **Data controller** is the legal entity or person that decides the purposes and means of processing personal data.
 The Data controller must comply with respective data protection laws and regulations and comply with data subject requests.